arduino/summer-of-code/README.md

 The issue tracker of this repository is the preferred way to communicate with us.
 Should you have private inquiries, send an e-mail to [summer-of-code@arduino.cc](mailto:summer-of-code@arduino.cc).

-## What is the Detailed Timeline for Google Summer of Code 2020 ?

-* The information regarding the detailed timeline is available at GSoC 2020 Portal [Click Here](https://summerofcode.withgoogle.com/how-it-works/#timeline)
-**Don't Forget to update your Schedule of Deliverables(if any) in your project proposal**